Nightjar LogoSign in

 The stakes are real.
 90% of online shoppers consider product photo quality "extremely important" or "very important" to their purchase decisions.
 67% rank image quality above product descriptions and customer reviews.
 And with US online grocery sales reaching $327.7 billion in 2025 and 61% of households now buying groceries online, the pressure on food brands to produce professional imagery at scale has never been higher.

 This is where AI product photography enters the conversation.
-Tools like Nightjar approach the problem differently from generic AI generators: they keep every pixel of the product untouched and generate only the environment around it.
-That architectural decision, product preservation, turns out to be the single most important factor for food brands.
+Tools like Nightjar approach the problem differently from generic AI generators: they are designed to preserve the uploaded product and generate only the environment around it.
+That architectural choice, product preservation, turns out to be a decisive factor for food brands.
 For a broader comparison of available tools, we have a separate guide.

 Packaged Goods vs. Prepared Food: Why Most AI Photography Advice Gets This Wrong